Award Winning Specialist Clinic

 Some cysts occur as part of another condition, such as PCOS (polycystic ovary syndrome) or PKD (polycystic kidney disease).

-How do I get rid of my cysts?
+How do I get rid of a cyst?

 Never try to squeeze or pop a cyst.
 If it is infected, bursting the cyst can risk spreading the infection.
 A skin cyst can grow back if the sac is left underneath the skin.